tjmahr/dissertation/docs/16-aim1-lexical-competitors.md

 complete list of trials used.

-The outcome measure for these analyses was the log-odds of fixating on the phonological competitor versus the unrelated word Because children looked more to the target word with each year of the study, they necessarily looked less to the distractors each year.
+The outcome measure for these analyses was the log-odds of fixating on the phonological competitor versus the unrelated word.
+Because children looked more to the target word with each year of the study, they necessarily looked less to the distractors each year.
 Figure \@ref(fig:declining-phon-props) illustrates how the proportions